linebender/xilem/masonry/src/doc/01_creating_app.md

 - `TextChanged`: Update the text of the next task.
 - `ButtonPressed`: Add a task to the list.

-Because our widget tree only has one button and one textbox, there is no possible ambiguity as to which widget emitted the event, so we can ignore the `_widget_id` argument.
+Because our widget tree only has one button and one textbox, there is no possible ambiguity as to which widget emitted the event, so we can ignore the `WidgetId` argument.

 When handling `ButtonPressed`: